 Please remember that the Fountain Court and Library Court are heritage areas and not to be used for games.
-Similarly, many members of the local community visit Fountain Court to access the Public Library.
-It is important that the impression they have of our school is positive.

 School Environment: It is the responsibility of all of us to make sure that the school environment remains in the best possible condition.